Zuehlke/software-engineering-corner/drafts/signals-everywhere.md

 Web development is as exciting as ever.
 How do you think will Signals influence the future of building for the web?
 Am I overrating them?
+Did I get it completely wrong?
-What does this mean for React's long-running dominance?
+What does this mean for React's long-running dominance, should they continue to refuse adding Signals?